minvws/gfmodules-pseudoniemendienst/docs/endpoints.md

 - the calling organization (the verified `x-gf-sub` identity) must be allowed to *request* the `reversible_pseudonym` personal ID type;
 - the recipient organization must be allowed to *receive* the `reversible_pseudonym` personal ID type, since the pseudonym can be reversed to the personal ID by the PRS.

 Neither authorization can be set by the organizations themselves.
-Responses: `403` when the scope is missing or the calling organization is not registered, `401` when the caller is not allowed to request reversible pseudonyms (the sender is checked first, so an unauthorized caller cannot probe which organizations exist), `404` when the recipient organization is unknown, not allowed to receive reversible pseudonyms, has no public key for the scope, or has no active HSM key version, `400` when `personalId` is malformed.
+Responses: `403` when the scope is missing, the calling organization is not registered, or it is not allowed to request reversible pseudonyms (the sender is checked first, so an unauthorized caller cannot probe which organizations exist), `404` when the recipient organization is unknown, not allowed to receive reversible pseudonyms, has no public key for the scope, or has no active HSM key version, `400` when `personalId` is malformed.

 Irreversible pseudonyms are not exchanged through this section: use `POST /oprf/eval`.